jundycosmod/yii2-basic-app-with-rbac/README.md

-# Yii2 Simple App RBAC
+# Yii2 Basic App RBAC

 This project gives developers a skeleton application for a Yii2 Simple application with user authentication and basic rbac.
 It also has the following as its default package.